Importing cars and car parts

 Motor vehicle tax

 Do you have one or more vehicles for business use ?
 For example, a passenger car, delivery van, motorbike, coach, or lorry?
 Then you have to pay motor vehicle tax (road tax).
 If you use vans for your business you may qualify for a reduced road tax rate.
-In the Netherlands, these vehicles are known as ‘vehicles with a gray license plate’.
+In the Netherlands, these vehicles are known as ‘vehicles with a gray licence plate’.

 Need more information?